GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 This panel shows the information about running instances of `BaseAudioContext`.
 Use it to see how the web audio renderer is performing on the page.

-Since a page can have multiple BaseAudioContexts, the context selector (drop-down menu), allows you to choose what you want to inspect.
+Since a page can have multiple `BaseAudioContext` instances, the context selector (drop-down menu), allows you to choose what you want to inspect.
 The inspector view shows the properties (i.e. sample rate, buffer size, channel count and context state) of a `BaseAudioContext` instance that you select, and it